MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

 <br />

 The system will be used by the admin of the service.
-There will be authentication involved for when the admin do log in into the system

 ---

 ## Objectives

-With simple and easy to understand UI, Parcel Management System will help system admin to do CRUD operation on Trucks data, Package data and Postman Data.
+With simple and easy to understand UI, Parcel Management System will help system admin to do CRUD operation (Create, Read, Update, Delete) on Trucks data, Package data and Postman Data.

 ---

 ## Features and Functionalities

+-There will be authentication involved for when the admin do log in into the system

 #### Truck Page